davidsbatista/haystack-retrieval/README.md

 ## Results

-The following table shows the semantic similarity of the answers retrieved by the different techniques.
+The following table shows the semantic similarity of the answers retrieved by the different techniques over the ARAGOG dataset.
+General parameters' configuration:

+  - embedding_model = "sentence-transformers/all-MiniLM-L6-v2"
+  - chunk_size = 15
+  - split_by = "sentence"
+  - top_k = 3

 | Technique                                 | Semantic Answer Similarity |
 |-------------------------------------------|----------------------------|